Hello!

-Alongside my research aspirations, I have a love for mentorship and teaching.
+Alongside my career aspirations, I have a love for mentorship and teaching.
 As a mentor, some of the most satisfying moments I experience are witnessing moments when things finally “click” as well as reflecting on the journey of growth.
 I will continue to mentor students interested in the marine sciences in hopes that my guidance will enrich their experience and help fuel their flames.

 Education